II-MohamedGad-II/Smart-Visualizer-for-Learning-Videos/README.md

 - Ask the language model for key moments to visualize
 - Generate images for those moments
 - Overlay the images into the video timeline

+**Note that the code will download deepseek model locally

 ## 🧠 How the Model Picks Moments
 We prompt the LLM with a detailed instruction like: